 NCPHWR’s research aims to explore and understand the causes and consequences of ill-health, diseases, injury and wellbeing with a focus on giving children and young people a healthy start in life and reducing inequalities.
-It also seeks to support the promotion and maintenance of health through an extended working life.
+It also seeks to support healthy ageing.

 Findings in this area can be used to shape and impact policy decisions and evidence-based practice by identifying risk factors for disease and targets for preventive healthcare.

 NCPHWR has access to a wide range of data ranging from health and social care to education and housing data.
 Researchers at the Centre use their expertise to link this data, and test what impact government policies can have on different aspects of people’s well-being, not just their health – and in doing so, providing vital evidence to enable policymakers to develop better policies.

 An important part of NCPHWR work is to develop new research bids aligned to emerging policies in Wales, including the Prosperity for All: The National Strategy, the Wellbeing of Future Generations Act 2015, and the Social Services and Wellbeing Act, and with consideration of the programme for government areas in Taking Wales Forward.

 The Centre looks to support practice and policy at a local and national level and seeks to achieve this by strengthening the exchange between policy, practice and academia to identify common research areas, and through influencing funding calls to support these agendas.

 NCPHWR has a commitment to increasing the number of studentships and fellowships secured in Wales.
 The aim of which is to build and increase the amount of research and societal impact in Wales.

 The Centre works to increase the quantity and quality of co-produced research conducted in Wales by facilitating and encouraging new research collaborations.